“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Brown Danes and responsible breeding:

-As the brown coat colour is due to a recessive gene residing in the genetic makeup of a Great Dane.
-Once a brown Great Dane is born in a breeder’ litter, the pedigree holds an non favourite gene in its genetics for the breeder.
+As the brown coat color is due to a recessive gene residing in the genetic makeup of a Great Dane.
+Once a brown Great Dane is born in a breeder’ litter, the pedigree holds an non favorite gene in its genetics for the breeder.

-In addition to an unfavourable colour from show point, a Brown Great Dane’ presence would be a herald for the breeder to end breeding that particular lineage.
-As a Brown or Chocolate Great Dane would pass its brown colour bearing gene to all its puppies.
+In addition to an unfavorable color from show point, a Brown Great Dane’ presence would be a herald for the breeder to end breeding that particular lineage.
+As a Brown or Chocolate Great Dane would pass its brown color bearing gene to all its puppies.

 Indubitably, Great Dane dogs who are potential carriers of the recessive brown gene must not be bred.
 Additionally, the presence of this gene in a Great Dane lineage indicates no breeding between the two latent brown gene carriers.
 This is the ideal and responsible breeding norm.